babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 	Consumer network feature switches are a kind of remote feature switches and are defined on the backend (in Feature Configurator service) and come as a part of patient details and can be accessed as `patient.metadata.featureSwitches`.
 Typically such feature swithces depend on some user data, i.e. region or consumer network.

 	To add a new feature switch on the client add a new property to `BackendFeatureSwitches` struct in `BackendFeatureSwitches.swift` file and necessary code to decode this property in `Decodable.swift`.
 Of course it needs to be added on the backend as well, that's something the backend dev from your team should be able to help with.

+	### Product Config and Consumer Networks

+	Product config does not have a notion of preferred consumer network, which is one that the user currently has selected through the app.
+That's why selecting different consumer networks do not affect product config.
+On the other hand, joining a consumer network, i.e. by adding a membership code, is translated to adding patient to a specific contract/partner/plan, so the patient can be assigned multiple contracts/partners/plans by using multiple membership codes.
+That said, as soon as the patient adds the code, the features targeted to the contract/partner/plan corresponding to this code will be available to them.
+It is possible to target product config values to specific contracts/partners/plans, exclude other contract/partners/plans, as well as resolve conflicting settings.
+To know more about how product config values are computed read [this doc](https://github.com/babylonhealth/manifests/tree/master/product-config#how-is-config-computed).

 - ### Remote config (A/B test, feature test)